als244/ml_dataflow/README.md

 This repo is structured as a collection of libraries to help foster a robust, transparent, & performant ecosystem for machine learning and other accelertor-centric workloads.
 The transition to heterogeneous computing environments (CPUs + GPUs/TPUs/FPGAs/etc.) has posed challenges for portability and efficency.
 Dataflow processing, consistenting of concurrent streams and asynchronous data-movement, is fundamental to all AI workloads, yet we lack a quality way of expressing these types of programs.

 The current ecosystem lies at the extremes:
-- ***Optimizing for performance***: Custom-built solutions targeting a specific computing environment (accounting for known: architectures, # of acccelerators, bandwidths, memory capacities, etc)
+- ***Optimizing for performance***: Custom-built solutions targeting a specific computing environment (accounting for known: architectures, # of acccelerators, bandwidths, memory capacities, etc.)
     - Lacks portability
     - High development cost
 - ***Optimizing for convenience***: High-level frameworks such as PyTorch or JAX
     - Lack mechanisms for precise control over memory management, asynchrony and data-movement
     - Large codebase that is diffcult to trace and modify how/when system resources are utilized
-    - Depedencies on thirdparty kernel and communication libraries that may be slow to update or tweak
+    - Depedencies on thirdparty kernel, communication, and other libraries that may be slow to update or tweak

 The objective is to offer the best of both worlds.